 Must Read: Psychology Courses

-After completing a Bachelor of Occupational Therapy, graduates can explore numerous opportunities in both public and private sector.
+After completing a Bachelor of Occupational Therapy, graduates can explore numerous opportunities in both the public and private sectors.
 Here are the key employment areas that frequently require occupational therapists:

 - Healthcare Centers